 For longer storage, chucking your bagels in a resealable bag (e.g., a freezer bag) is one of the most popular options.

 While storing your bagel in a plastic bag keeps it from going stale for a few extra days, it’s not all sunshine and rainbows.
-That bagel might gradually lose its crust and become bready ([NB]).
+That bagel might gradually lose its crust and become bready.
 Test yours to know if it keeps well in that bag or not.

-Another option is to let it sit unsealed (and go stale) and then revive the bagel by spritzing it with about a dozen water droplets ([NB]) and toasting it whole.
+Another option is to let it sit unsealed (and go stale) and then revive the bagel by spritzing it with about a dozen water droplets and toasting it whole.
 That should bring back its softness.
-If you toast your bagels anyway, try out this method.
+If you toast your bagels before eating, try out this method.

 If you decide to refrigerate your bagels, make sure they’re sealed tight (e.g., in a freezer bag or airtight container).
 A tight seal keeps them from drying out and absorbing any strong smells.
 The same applies to similar baked goods, such as focaccia bread.

 And if you’re not quite fond of your bagels after a few days in the fridge, toast them in the toaster before eating.

 Last but not least, there’s freezing.
 Freezing bagels is a super simple way to preserve them.
 It takes only a couple of minutes, and if you freeze bread or freeze hamburger buns, you already know how to go about it.

 Many bakeries recommend freezing bagels that you won’t consume within 2 to 3 days.
 It’s worth a try if you haven’t already.

 Do Bagels Go Bad?
-How To Tell If Your Bagel Has Gone Bad?
+How To Tell If a Bagel is Bad?

-Bagels, sooner or later, grow mold.
+Bagels go bad by growing mold or getting stale.
 Those preservative-free ones might go moldy after a week or so, while others keep safe for longer.
-But most bagels become stale after only 3 to 4 days of storage, and that’s when most people discard them.
+But most bagels become stale after only 3 to 4 days of storage, and that’s when most of us discard them.